compiler-research/CppInterOp/README.md

 framework.
 Over time, parts of the Root framework can be swapped by this API, adding speed and resilience with it.

-### Build Instructions for Unix Systems
+### Build Instructions (Includes instructions both Unix systems and Windows)
 Build instructions for CppInterOp and its dependencies are as follows.
 CppInterOP can be built with either Cling and Clang-REPL, so instructions will differ slightly depending on which option you would like to build, but should be clear from the section title which instructions to follow.

 #### Clone CppInterOp and cppyy-backend
-First clone the CppInterOp repository, as this contains patches that need to be applied to the subsequently cloned llvm-project repo (if building CppInterOP with Clang-REPL)
+First clone the CppInterOp repository, as this contains patches that need to be applied to the subsequently cloned llvm-project repo (these patches are only applied if building CppInterOp with Clang-REPL)
 ```
 git clone --depth=1 https://github.com/compiler-research/CppInterOp.git
 ```